liquinlab/elm-smile/docs/randomization.md

 in a random order, stimuli are randomly selected from a large pool of possible stimuli, participants are randomly assigned to conditions, etc.

-This page shows how to generate random numbers in <SmileText />, and how to use random numbers to accomplish each of the above tasks.
+This page shows how to accomplish each of the above tasks.

 ## Seeded random number generation